-DLC programs are normally offered at other Adventist educational institutions or Union/Conference offices where AIIAS provides several courses per year in short intensive face-to-face sessions.
-Each course is normally taught during a 3-week intensive period of time.
-DLCs operate from 6 to 9 weeks a year in any given location and may include pre- and post-work or assignments.
-Students entering a DLC program will normally complete a master's program in 4-6 years.
-In some, locations, a student can enter the program at any point in the cycle; others are restricted to a single entry point.

-At each DLC, AIIAS is represented by a local coordinator.
-This coordinator is normally a faculty member of the institution, an officer or departmental director of the Union where the DLC operates or a person appointed by the DLC.
-The hosting institution's board or Union/Division committee nominates the local coordinator and submits the nomination to the appropriate AIIAS dean and Admissions and Records Office.
+DLC programs are normally offered at other Adventist educational institutions or Union/ Conference offices where AIIAS provides several courses per year in short intensive face-to-face sessions.
+Cohorts operate in the same way, except that the sessions take place on the AIIAS campus.
+Each course in these modalities is normally taught during a 3-week intensive period of time.
+Cohorts and DLCs operate from 6 to 9 weeks a year in their given location and may include pre- and post-work or assignments.
+Students entering a Cohort or DLC program will normally complete a master's program in 4-6 years.
+Degree programs for Cohorts or at DLCs are restricted to a single entry point.
+For each Cohort or DLC, AlIAS is represented by a local coordinator.
+This coordinator is normally a faculty member of the institution, an officer or departmental director of the Union where the DLC operates or a person appointed by the entity with which AlIAS has a Memorandum of Understanding for offering the Cohort or DLC.
+The hosting institution's board or Union/Division committee nominates the local coordinator and submits the nomination to the appropriate AlIAS dean and Admissions and Records Office.